Alcantara98/ChessEngine/README.md

 -
    - Install a C++ compiler (e.g., GCC, Clang, MSVC).
    - Install CMake for build configuration.
    - Install `clang-format` and `clang-tidy` for code formatting and static analysis.
-You can also install `llvm` which will have both.
+Use llvm version 18.1.8

 Hooks
 -